|Jack's 2nd birthday party - he's poor belly is distended|

 When I think back to right before Jack was diagnosed, it's hard for me to look at pictures, like the one below.
-We never heard of celiac disease - why would we think gluten was hurting him??
-It makes me sad thinking back to that time, because my little guy was sick and I just didn't know it.
+We had never heard of celiac disease - why would we think gluten was hurting him??

-BUT, it got better and the best part was seeing Jack improve so quickly!
-Within two weeks, Jack gained weight, had solid stools, and started running around like a 2 yr. old.
-I was SO happy to see Jack feeling better - it was AMAZING!
+BUT, it got better and the best part, Jack was IMPROVING IMMENSELY!
+Within 2 weeks of being gluten-free, Jack gained weight, had solid stools and started running around like a 2 year old.
+I was SO HAPPY to see Jack feeling better - it was AMAZING!

 Jack's diagnosis inspired me to start this blog, in hopes to raise awareness of celiac disease and help others on their journey of living with celiac disease or raising a child with celiac disease.
 If someone had told me about this autoimmune disease, maybe I could have caught Jack's symptoms earlier.
 Jack had the "classic" symptoms of celiac disease, BUT there are many hidden symptoms that are so often misdiagnosed.
 Luckily for Jack, he was diagnosed right away.
 I'm so thankful for that every day.